Pollinator Paradise Toolkit

 Tips:

-• For a good discussion on how to deal with garden pests, see here.
+• For a good discussion on how to deal with garden pests, see this informative post from the Perfect Bee hobbyist beekeeper community .

 HOST PLANTS